 Who we are and where we end up in life is a product of the many decisions that we make, both large and small.
 Who knows whether I ended up where I am because of the handful of major life decisions I made or because missing the bus one morning led me down a different path?
-But regardless of the power that little decisions have to shape a person’s life, it’s indisputable that the big decisions have a significant, long-term impact.
+But regardless of the power that little decisions have to shape a person’s life, it’s indisputable that the big decisions have a significant, long-term impact — even the mistakes.

 I’ve already taken several wrong turns and have to live with the consequences, for better or worse.
 Hopefully others can learn from my poor life decisions — or at least make their own with eyes wide open.
 I don’t have it all to do over again.
 But if I were reborn today, here are the mistakes in life that I would not repeat: